soup-bowl/Modoki-Firefox/README.md

 * Using Firefox 'themes' will cause the theme to go very strange.

 ## Installation
+(This has been untested on Mac so far.
+I'm also unable to reasonably test this on Windows 10, tested on 8.1 instead).

+* (Windows & Linux) In Customize, turn on Title Bar and enable Menu bar under toolbars.
 * Download a zip copy of the theme (preferably from releases).
 * In Firefox, navigate to `about:support`.
 * Under 'Profile Directory', click on Open Directory.